GM3c Marvin Otto Becker

-Two Becker brothers died on the U.S.S.
+Brothers Marvin Otto Becker and Wesley Paulson Becker died on the U.S.S.
 Arizona when Japan attacked Pearl Harbor on Dec.
 7, 1941.
-A third brother had shore leave that day and survived.
+A third brother, Harvey Becker, had shore leave that day and survived.

-The brothers were born near Nekoma in central Kansas to William Becker, a farmer, and Freda Paulsen Becker, a homemaker and German immigrant.
+The brothers were born in Kansas to William Becker, a farmer, and Freda Paulsen Becker, a homemaker and German immigrant.
 They had four other children.

-The oldest of the three brothers at Pearl Harbor was the survivor, Harvey, born in 1916.
-He enlisted in 1938 and was a gunner’s mate and petty officer second class at the time of the attack.
+The oldest of the three brothers at Pearl Harbor was the survivor, Harvey, born Sept.
+29, 1916, in Union township.
+He graduated from La Crosse High School in 1935 and was a farm laborer until he enlisted in July 1938.
+Harvey was a gunner’s mate and petty officer second class at the time of the attack.
 He was with his wife, Marie, a nurse, in Honolulu that morning.

-The second brother to enlist, Marvin Otto Becker, was born Oct.
-19, 1918.
-He graduated from high school, then enlisted in December 1939 and followed in the footsteps of Harvey to become a gunner’s mate at the initial position as a petty officer third class.
+The second brother to enlist, Marvin Otto, was born Oct.
+19, 1918 at Nekoma.
+He graduated from nearby Rozel High School, then enlisted in December 1939 and followed in the footsteps of Harvey to become a gunner’s mate at the initial position as a petty officer third class.

 The family back in Kansas did not know the fate of their sons and brothers until two days after the attack, when Harvey was able to call to say he had searched hospitals and barracks but was unable to find Marvin or Wesley.
 The Navy officially declared them missing just before Christmas.